isikaykarakus/isikaykarakus/README.md

 * 🌍  I'm based in Padova, Italy
 * ✉️  You can contact me at [isikaykarakus@gmail.com](mailto:isikaykarakus@gmail.com )
-* 🧠  I'm currently diving into Reinforcement Learning and Computer Vision, exploring the exciting realms of training intelligent systems and understanding visual data.
-If you're into these areas too or have insights to share, let's chat! 🤖👀 #RL #ComputerVision #LearningInProgress
-* 🤝  I'm open to collaborating on computer vision!
-Open to collaborations on image recognition, object detection, and deep learning applications.
-Let's work together to explore innovative solutions and push the boundaries of visual data.
-Excited to connect with like-minded enthusiasts! 💻👁️ #ComputerVision #CollaborateInTech
 * ⚡  Beyond tech, I'm a non-professional dancer and photographer.
 I find joy in capturing moments through my lens and expressing myself through dance.
 If you're curious about my photography, check out my Instagram: @skysclick 📷

 ### Skills